chriscdev/ConcurrencyChecker/ReadMe.md

   - Shared classes when using dependency injection frameworks
   - Classes with static methods, properties or fields
   - Instances reused accross threads/requests
+  - Third party libraries

+  Use the async deadlock checking to make sure:
+  - Your async library will not deadlock if called synchronously for resiliency
+  - Test 3rd party libraries for deadlocks
+  - Troubleshooting async deadlocks

 ## How to
   * Create an instance of the class you want to check for possible concurrency issues: